 Are you caring for a loved one at home?
 Could you use a break?
 Inquire about “The Club” on Tuesday and Thursday.
 It may be just the relief that you need.
 This program is funded in part by the MetroWest Health Foundation.
 Call the Center for more information at 508-359-3665.

-Health Insurance Counseling– SHINE Counselor, Ron Griffin will be available for individual counseling for Medfield residents only on Tuesday, June 11 from 9:00 am to 12 noon.
+Health Insurance Counseling– SHINE Counselor, Ron Griffin will be available for individual counseling for Medfield residents only on Tuesdays from 9:00 am to 12 noon through December 10.
 Call for an appointment.

 IMPORTANT NOTICE: Our SHINE volunteer will continue to meet the needs of Medfield seniors seeking counsel on their Medicare healthcare concerns, however, this free counseling is available for Medfield residents only.

-Veteran’s Office Hours– Veterans’ Service Officer will be available for appointments on Tuesday, June 11 from 9am-12 noon for Medfield residents only and appointments are required.
+Veteran’s Office Hours– Veterans’ Service Officer will be available for appointments on Tuesdays through Dec.
+10 from 9am-12 noon for Medfield residents only and appointments are required.

-Walpole VNA -Check your BP on Tuesday June 18 at 12noon.
+Walpole VNA -Check your BP on Tuesday, November 19 at 12 noon.

 The File of Life is available to you upon request; and we highly recommend that everyone has their File of Life available.
 It is a magnetic pocket holder for your refrigerator that holds your identification and medical information.
 We suggest that you put a photo on the pocket as well.
 Medfield EMT’s when responding to a request for help, look for the File of Life to help facilitate your care.
 The information if current can alert emergency workers about your medical history that helps deal with the situation at hand.
 Please remember to update your information when it changes, new information sheets are available at the Center upon request.